AMHRAKIB/amhrakib.github.io/index.md

 [2.
 Handwritten Digit recognition]
 <br><br>
 Description: A Handwritten Digit recongnition system using Using Convolutional Neural Network (CNN) and MNIST handwritten database used here.
+<br><br>
 Tools and Technologies:CNN, Keras, Numpy
 ---
 [3.
-Antique Shop WebsiteAntique Shop Website]
+Antique Shop Website]
 <br><br>
 Description:
+An online shop to sell and buy Antique items.
+Both buyer and seller will have a account and they can post their antiuqe items to sell or buy.

 <br><br>
-Tools and Technologies:
+Tools and Technologies: Django, PHP, HTML, JavaScript.
 ---

 [4.
 Online Pharmacy]
 <br><br>
 Description:
+An online shop to buy medicine while from Home.

 <br><br>
-Tools and Technologies:
+Tools and Technologies: Django, PHP, BootStrap, HTML.
 ---

 [5.
 Early Detection of Glaucoma Using Fuzzy Logic in Bangladesh Context]
 <br><br>
 Description:
+An AI based automated system in Bangladesh which can detect Glaucoma as early as possible using patients data.
 <br><br>
-Tools and Technologies:
+Tools and Technologies: AI, FuzzyLogic, Matlab
 ---

 [6.
 Resource Observer]
 <br><br>
 Description:
+An android Based apps which observes other apps while accessing mobile resources like Camera, Gallary etc and sends a notification to user.
 <br><br>
-Tools and Technologies:
+Tools and Technologies: Android studio, Java
 ---

 [7.
 Wedding management]
 <br><br>
 Description:
+A website that control whole wedding system which selects wedding place, catering, transportations etc.

 <br><br>
-Tools and Technologies:
+Tools and Technologies: PHP, HTML, Codeigniter
 ---